-Where a project validates or transitions to VMOO48 and this module after the initial year of a jurisdictional BVP (e.g., BVP 1 in Figure 1 below), an initial baseline validity period will be applied.
+Where a project validates or transitions to VMO048 and this module after the initial year of a jurisdictional BVP (e.g., BVP 1 in Figure 1 below), an initial baseline validity period will be applied.
 There are two options when moving to the jurisdictional BVP:

-- 1) Option 1: The project proponent chooses to be allocated UDef AD from the subsequent jurisdictional BVP (e.g., BVP 2 in Figure 1) when that BVP begins; or - 2) Option 2: The initial project BVP is extended into the subsequent jurisdictional BVP for the duration set out in the VCS Standard7 or two years, whichever is shorter.
+- 1) Option 1: The project proponent chooses to be allocated UDef AD from the subsequent jurisdictional BVP (e.g., BVP 2 in Figure 1) when that BVP begins; or - 2) Option 2: The initial project BVP is extended into the subsequent jurisdictional BVP for the duration set out in the VCS Standard8 or two years, whichever is shorter.
 After the initial project BVP ends, the project must adopt an allocation from the respective jurisdictional baseline.
-This option only applies where there has been no Verraendorsed jurisdictional BVP for five years or more.
+Where BVP data is available for next BVP, this option can be used only up to the fourth year of the Verra-endorsed jurisdictional BVP.